Hady Ghandour: Aldershot Town

 On 26 April 2023, Ghandour signed for National League club Aldershot Town on a contract through the end of the 2023–24 season.
 On 22 December 2023, he joined National League South side Farnborough on a one-month loan, which was later extended to two months.
 During his time at Farnborough, Ghandour made nine appearances and scored six goals before being recalled by Aldershot in March 2024 to support their promotion campaign.

 Ghandour signed a new contract with Aldershot Town on 24 April 2024 for the 2024–25 season.
 He began the season strongly, scoring twice in the opening match against Forest Green Rovers.
 On 5 December 2024, he returned to Farnborough on an initial one-month loan.
 However, a shoulder injury sidelined him until the end of the season, when he recovered in time to participate in Aldershot's successful 2024–25 FA Trophy campaign.

 On 3 July 2025, Ghandour extended his contract with Aldershot Town for the 2025–26 season.
+On 27 April 2026, it was announced that Ghandour would leave the club at the end of his contract in June.

+Eastleigh

+On 29 June 2026, Ghandour joined National League side Eastleigh on a permanent deal.